THE WORLD

 Make Your Own Sockball

 Ever wonder what it's like to play with a ball made of socks, rags, bags and string?
 Your first Socktober goal is to find out!
-Make your own sockball with help from Dorothy at Catholic Mission and her nephew in Zambia.
+Make your own sockball with help from Dorothy and her nephew in Zambia.
 In this tutorial, they take you through the simple steps to making your very own soccer ball.

 Have a kick around with friends, family or classmates, and compare the difference between it and the soccer balls you are used to kicking in Australia.